 FBMS is maintained with controls meeting safeguard requirements identified in Departmental Privacy Act Regulations (43 CFR 2.51) for manual and automated records.
 Access to records is limited to authorized personnel whose official duties require such access; agency officials have access only to records pertaining to their agencies.

 (1) Physical Security: Paper or micro format records are maintained in locked file cabinets and/or in secured rooms.

 (2) Technical Security: Electronic records are maintained in conformity with Office of Management and Budget and Departmental guidelines reflecting the implementation of the Federal Information Security Management Act.
-Electronic data is protected through user identification, passwords, database permissions, and software controls.
+Electronic data is protected through user identification, passwords, database permissions and software controls.
 These security measures establish different degrees of access for different types of users.
 An audit trail is maintained and reviewed periodically to identify unauthorized access.
-A Privacy Impact Assessment was completed for FBMS and is updated at least annually to ensure that Privacy Act requirements and personally identifiable information safeguard requirements are met.
+A Privacy Impact Assessment was completed for the FBMS and is updated at least annually to ensure that Privacy Act requirements and personally identifiable information safeguard requirements are met.

-(3) Administrative Security: All DOI and contractor employees with access to FBMS are required to complete Privacy Act, Federal Records Act, and Security Awareness training prior to being given access to the system, and on an annual basis, thereafter.
+(3) Administrative Security: All DOI and contractor employees with access to FBMS are required to complete Privacy Act, Federal Records Act and Security Awareness training prior to being given access to the system, and on an annual basis, thereafter.

 RETENTION AND DISPOSAL:

 While records are generally retained and disposed of in accordance with General Records Schedule No. 6, Item No. 1, a new records schedule for the FBMS is in process in the Office of the Secretary.

 SYSTEM MANAGER(S) AND ADDRESS: